Dental Public Health Program Overview

 X. Integrate the social determinants of health into dental public health practice

 The residency training is designed to offer participants opportunities to improve their skills in these competency areas.
 This is accomplished primarily through independent research projects and interactive seminars.
 At the beginning, during and at completion of the residency training, assessments are conducted to determine progress made by the resident in each of the competency areas.

 The Dental Public Health residency may be completed in one-year full-time study and research or in a part-time effort over a period of two years.
 The entire residency can be off-site from Jacobi Medical Center with telephone, video tele conference online seminars, face-to-face meetings, national meetings etc. used to provide direct interaction.
 The program completion requires a research proposal conducted from initiation to completion in a Dental Public Health area of interest.
 The projects are selected in collaboration with the Dental Public Health Residency faculty.
 The training program in research is tailored to meet the particular interests and experiences of each participant and the resident's didactic training is developed using the competencies to inform and create an individualized educational training plan.

-The New York State Department of Health provides an opportunity for residents to learn government policy and bureaucracy and to understand the day-to-day operations of a Department of Public Health Bureau.
+There is also an opportunity to work with the New York State Department of Health which provides an experience for residents to learn government policy and bureaucracy and to understand the day-to-day operations of a Department of Public Health.
 Site visits to the NYS-DOH (Albany, New York) are made on a periodic basis, according to the interests and needs of each student.